afs091/portfolio/README.md

 **Impact:**
 - Achieved **seamless integration** between the CHUC digital documentation platform and the official SClínico system.
 - **Reduced duplication** and improved clinician adoption by streamlining workflows.
 - Allowed clinicians to **retain control** over the granularity of information shared with SClínico.
+- Enhanced workflow efficiency and information reliability for routine hospital use.
 - Paved the way for expanding structured documentation to **routine hospital workflows** at scale.

 **Supporting Figures:**